EmberMotion Privacy Policy

 Publish aggregate insights

-We may publish or talk about patterns we see across our user base — for example, "Australian CrossFit athletes show this much hip asymmetry on average."
+We may publish or talk about general movement and performance patterns we see across our user base — for example, "Australian CrossFit athletes show this much left/right difference on a given movement on average."
 These insights are statistical and population-level.
 They never identify any individual.

 Keep things working safely